 - Assess trees adjacent to our footpaths, roads and other public areas annually to ensure that they are safe.

 - Being aware of the environment you’re in and acting accordingly e.g. wearing appropriate clothing for the weather conditions, taking extra care when walking on a slippery surface.

 - Avoiding wooded areas such as Little Wittenham Wood in high winds (over 30mph) as even healthy trees can fall or lose limbs in these conditions.

 - Following any advice/instructions given by Earth Trust staff.

 - Taking responsibility for your safety and not acting in a way which would put other visitors at risk of harm.

 - Ensuring that children and vulnerable adults are supervised at all times.

-- Take responsibility for your dogs, ensuring that you are aware this is a working farm; there are animals grazing the fields which are vulnerable to dogs off leads and picking up dog mess will help ensure this very special site is a pleasant experience for all visitors.
+- Taking responsibility for your dogs, ensuring that you are aware this is a working farm.
+There are animals grazing the fields which are vulnerable to dogs off leads and picking up dog mess will help ensure this very special site is a pleasant experience for all visitors.

-We hope you have a safe and enjoyable trip to the Earth Trust.
+We hope you have a safe and enjoyable trip to Earth Trust.